-Are you ready to convert more of your readers into customers?
+Are you Ready to Convert More of your Blog Readers into Customers?

-Starting a blog is the easy part and nothing we haven’t all heard before, it’s also a great way to get more visitors to your site.
-But, growing an audience that will read your content, trust your brand, and help increase your conversion rate isn’t as easy as you might first think.
-In fact, according to Derek Halpern, CEO of Social Triggers,
+Starting a blog is the easy part, and nothing we haven’t all heard before.
+It’s also a great way to get more visitors to your site.
+However, growing an audience of blog readers that will read your content, trust your brand, and help increase your conversion rate, isn’t as easy as you might first think.
+In fact, according to Derek Halpern, CEO of Social Triggers;

 ‘Most people who start blogs quit within the first 3 months.’